-The busiest travel season of the year is upon us – so if you want to ensure a stress-free holiday, there are a few things you can plan ahead.
-Some are very very obvious – others not so much.
+With the busiest travel season of the year upon us – you want to ensure a stress-free holiday.
+There are a few things you can plan ahead – a godsend for those who love trip planning and not so hard for those who do not.
+And whilst some of my travel hacks are very very obvious – others are not so much.

-Here are 5 things to ensure a stress-free holiday for your upcoming Summer trips, assuming you are not booking with a travel advisor, in which case, they will be taking care of all these for you (or so they should!).
+Here are 5 travel hacks to ensure a stress-free holiday for your upcoming trips, assuming you are not booking with a travel advisor, in which case, they will be taking care of all these for you (or so they should!).

 1. Book your flights directly with the airline

 This travel hack may seem obvious, but it isn’t for many.
 Use Google Flights to check fares and, if the difference isn’t crazy, book your flights direct.
 Why?
 Because you will be a direct customer and the airline will be able to speak directly to you (and vice versa) in case you need to make any changes.

 As a rule of thumb, before departure, if you book with a third party, all dealings have to take place with such company, which may add complexity, namely when things go wrong.
 Also, many airlines for some bizarre reason do not let you check-in online if you do not book direct.

 All my upcoming travel is with British Airways and I know whatever I need, they are just a tweet away – I use Twitter’s Direct Message for 90% of my dealings with BA and also have my British Airways Executive Club Gold Sales Advisor, available on email.
 It makes for a much more personal relationship and saves a lot of time as you can now get 24 hour service.

 If you are looking for another travel hack to qualify quicker for BA Executive Club Silver or Gold membership, you may want to travel to one of these magical ‘medium haul’ destinations.